kislayabhi/kislayabhi.github.io/_posts/2024-7-23-My-personal-playlist.md

    - Also, funnily, I read Sam Pitroda's book end to end while on a flight.
 It was a great read.
 But Kanwal and Sam are essentially compatriots.
 So you can see the disagreements between them very clearly.
 And that clarifies what works and what doesn't work.
    - It is sad that research initiatives, as lucrative as they might sound, don't have potential in India, for they require more of an execution mindset to grab a big market for villages, etc.

-10. My Air India flight from blore to mumbai to nyc.
+10. My Air India flight from Blore to Mumbai to NYC.
     - It got stuck where APU didn't work
     - so he can't shut the engines as that will kill the power
     - but if he doesn't shut the engine, the door can't be opened!
-    - Its a gruesome three way lock !
+    - It's a gruesome three-way lock!
 11. My love-hate affair with Gym
-    - The need of an instructor which made the difference!
+    - There is a need for an instructor who made a difference!
     - Paying money for the right cause is a purifying process - read somewhere in Antifragile